ShabnamSabah/Employee-Management-System-NodeJs-React-/README.md

    password: 12345
    ```

-After login Admin can add a employee and update their salary.
+After login Admin can add a employee and update the employee's salary.
 Employe can login and view his/her details.